alrichardbollans/spatial-preposition-annotation-tool-unity3d/Unity3D Annotation Environment/readme.md

 To set up tasks and/or change order of tasks, Main.cs must be edited. `Start()` method describes which is the first task to do and `change_task()` defines which tasks are done after the first.
 To create a new task, an instance must be created in `Main` class where its behaviour is defined in TaskScene.

 Annotations are output via a http post to a php script on the server.
-Associated strings are given in the `Main` class and *passwords for http post are exposed here*.
+Associated strings are given in the `Task` class and *passwords for http post are exposed here*.